WilkMat3/SET09102_Personal_Portfolio/week2_setup.md

 ### Alternative Configurations

 While our current environment is well-suited to our project, there are other options in terms of the choice of IDE, version control, and even the project board.
-Visual Studio 2022 is a great choice when developing MAUI apps because of support by Microsoft.
+Visual Studio 2022 is a great choice when developing MAUI apps because of its support by Microsoft.
 The JetBrains Rider IDE also supports MAUI app development.
 We could also change GitHub to Azure DevOps for version control; both allow for creating workflows and are quite similar.
 When it comes to the project board, GitHub Projects is the best choice, but there are other alternatives like Jira or Trello.
-Github projects allows us to link tasks to pull requests and add extra descriptions and labels to each ticket.
+Github projects allow us to link tasks to pull requests and add extra descriptions and labels to each ticket.
 It does that without the need to pay extra.
 Moreover, the vast majority of agile project management platforms limit the number of contributors on the free tier, which makes them unusable in our case.

 ### Challenges